microsoft/api-guidelines/graph/patterns/operations.md

 ## Problem

 Sometimes when modeling a complex business domain, API designers need to model a business operation that effects one or multiple resources and has additional semantic meaning that cannot be expressed by HTTP methods.
-Modeling the operation via HTTP methods on each individual resource might be either ineffective or expose internal implementation details.
+Modeling the operation via HTTP methods on each individual resource might be either inefficient or expose internal implementation details.
 In addition, the operation might produce observable side effects.

 ## Solution